-To mitigate this, it is essential that each slab void intersecting the beam be completely filled with mineral wool, as shown in Figure 4.
-For smaller voids where mineral wool cannot be used, it is proposed to use the same spray product or fire rated sealant to fill these voids.
-This will prevent hot gases from entering the voids and transferring heat to the beam's top flange.
-Once the voids are packed, the PERLIFOC HP Eco+ or PYROCRETE 60 spray must be applied continuously over the void protection and steel interface, creating a uniform fire protection layer.
+These measures will prevent hot gases from entering the voids and transferring heat to the beam's top flange.
+Once the voids are packed, the PERLIFOC HP Eco+, PYROCRETE 60 or Nullifire SC901/902 must be applied continuously over the void protection and steel interface, creating a uniform fire protection layer.

 By incorporating these measures, the localised increase in heating along the top flange due to slab void exposure is effectively addressed.
-As such, this construction detail ensures that the fire resistance performance of the PERLIFOC HP Eco+ or PYROCRETE 60 protected steel beam is not adversely affected, and the system remains consistent with the assumptions used in the referenced fire resistance assessment report.
+As such, this construction detail ensures that the fire resistance performance of the PERLIFOC HP Eco+, PYROCRETE 60 or Nullifire SC901/902 protected steel beam is not adversely affected, and the system remains consistent with the assumptions used in the referenced fire resistance assessment report.